BreanneP/schedule/README.md

 5. Additionally, update example.csv to have the correct receiver emails.
     * For more than 1 receiver email, put a space between the emails

-6. Rename example.csv to secrets.csv
+6. Rename example.csv to secrets_personal.csv

 7. Make sure that Python3 is downloaded and up-to-date